Sayani26/matrix_digraph/README.md

      python factor_determinant.py example_data/mat.txt

-The output shows the determinant value for the input matrix in terms of arc labels, as computed by the factorization/isolation procedure described in the paper paper.
+The output shows the determinant value for the input matrix in terms of arc labels, as computed by the factorization/isolation procedure described in the paper.
 To instead compute the numerical value of the determinant, type

      python factor_determinant.py example_data/mat.txt --calc_type numeric